ModelOriented/DALEXtra/README.md

 # Champion-Challenger analysis

-Without aby doubt, comaprison of models, espacially black-box ones is very important use case nowadays.
+Without any doubts, comparison of models, especially black-box ones is a very important use case nowadays.
 Every day new models are being created and we need tools that can allow us to determinate which one is better.
 For this purpose we present Champion-Challenger analysis.
-It is set of functions that creates comaprisons of models and later can be gathered up to created one report with generic comments.
+It is set of functions that creates comparisons of models and later can be gathered up to create one report with generic comments.
 Example of report can be found [here](http://htmlpreview.github.io/?https://github.com/ModelOriented/DALEXtra/blob/master/inst/ChampionChallenger/DALEXtra_example_of_report.html).
-As you can see any explenation that has generic `plot()` function can be plotted.
+As you can see any explanation that has generic `plot()` function can be plotted.

 ## Funnel Plot

 Core of our analysis is funnel plot.
-It lets us find subsets of data where one of models is significantly better than other ones.
-That ability is insanely usefull, when we have models that have similiar overall performance and we want to know which one should we use.
+It lets us find subsets of data where one of the models is significantly better than the other ones.
+That ability is insanely useful, when we have models that have similiar overall performance and we want to know which one should we use.

 ``` r